kodecocodes/i10t/sirikit/sirikit.markdown

 ![width=80% bordered](images/SiriEntitlement.png)

-Here's a summary of the steps required to add Siri to your app:
+Here’s a summary of the steps required to add Siri to your app:

 - Add an Intents extension
 - Create appropriate handler objects
 - Return the handler objects in your `INExtension` subclass
 - Declare the supported intents in the Info.plist of the extension
-- Request the user's permission to use Siri
+- Request the user’s permission to use Siri
-- Add a Siri usage description to the app's Info.plist
+- Add a Siri usage description to the app’s Info.plist
 - Add the Siri entitlement to the app

 After all that, select the **WenderLoon** scheme (not the extension) and build and run.
-You'll get asked to enable Siri:
+You’ll get asked to enable Siri:

 ![iPhone](images/EnableSiri.png)